 Bridgewater, NJ 08807 USA

-If your complaint involves human resources data transferred to the United States from the EU and/or Switzerland in the context of the employment relationship, and Amneal does not address it satisfactorily, Amneal commits to cooperate with the panel established by the EU data protection authorities (the “DPA Panel”) and/or the Swiss Federal Data Protection and Information Commissioner, as applicable, and to comply with the advice given by the DPA Panel and/or Commissioner, as applicable with regard to such human resources data.
+If your complaint involves human resources data transferred to the United States from the EU in the context of the employment relationship, and Amneal does not address it satisfactorily, Amneal commits to cooperate with the panel established by the EU data protection authorities (the “DPA Panel”), as applicable, and to comply with the advice given by the DPA Panel and/or Commissioner, as applicable with regard to such human resources data.
 To pursue an unresolved human resources complaint, you should contact the state or national data protection or labor authority in the appropriate jurisdiction.
 Contact details for the EU data protection authorities can be found at http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.
 Complaints related to human resources data should not be addressed to the ICDR/AAA.

 If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 Please see Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.